Great Gardens = Great Soil

 B. Design & Use what you have

 Use what you have already!
-In our terraced garden, I've used cinder blocks (which were leftovers from another project) to create a border in some beds and have used IBC totes (which were from a failed project, but I didn't want to waste them) cut in half for 25" deep raised beds on the same hillside.
+In our terraced garden, I've used cinder blocks (leftovers from another project) to create a border in some beds and IBC totes (leftovers from a failed project, but I didn't want to waste them) cut in half for 25" deep raised beds on the same hillside.

 We used whole tree trunks/logs (trees had to be removed anyway, so we used them) to create walls in our first large garden, which worked great.